 Home and vehicle insurance is also known as Property and Casualty insurance (P&C), and is a whole different industry altogether.
 It's also essential to maintain these adequate coverages.

-There are adequate government regulations for the P&C industry, and most of the time for the disability and long-term care markets; but still only some of the time for the health insurance markets.
+There are adequate government regulations for the P&C industry, and most of the time for the disability and long-term care markets; but still only some of the time for the health insurance markets (even after Obamacare).

-It's the whole life insurance and annuity markets that are allowed to totally "run amok," and wreak global havoc on the long-term lives of investors; and on the economy and humanity in general.
+It's the whole life insurance and annuity marketplaces that are allowed to totally "run amok," and wreak global havoc on the long-term lives of investors; and on the economy and humanity in general.

 |Financial Planning Software Modules For Sale

 Financial Planning Software that's Fully-Integrated